Microscopic Examination of SRF-quality Nb Films through Local Nonlinear Microwave Response: Conclusion

 \section{Conclusion}

 In this work, we study seven Nb/Cu films that are candidates for SRF applications.
-Local $P_{3f}$ measurements reveal surface defects with $P_{3f}$ onset temperatures between 6.3 K and 6.8 K for five out of the six HiPIMS Nb/Cu samples, indicating that such defects are a generic feature of these air-exposed HiPIMS Nb/Cu films. $P_{3f}$ coming from the low-$T_c$ surface defect is much stronger than the intrinsic Nb response around 9 K, suggesting that our local $P_{3f}$ measurement is sensitive to surface defects.
+Local $P_{3f}$ measurements reveal surface defects with $P_{3f}$ onset temperatures between 6.3 K and 6.8 K for five out of the six HiPIMS Nb/Cu samples, indicating that such defects are a generic feature of these air-exposed HiPIMS Nb/Cu films.
+The signal from the low-$T_c$ surface defect is much stronger than the intrinsic Nb response around 9 K, suggesting that our local $P_{3f}$ measurement is sensitive to surface defects.
 With the capability of $\mu$m-scale scanning, it is found that such a defect is quite uniform in space on the $\mu$m-scale.

 TDGL simulations are performed to analyze the experimental results further.
 In particular, the simulations suggest that the density of surface defects that nucleate RF vortices and how deep RF vortices travel through these surface defects can be extracted qualitatively from our local $P_{3f}$ measurements.
-From the point of view of these two properties, the HiPIMS 75 V bias Nb/Cu sample is the best sample for SRF applications.
+From the point of view of these two properties, the HiPIMS 75 V bias Nb/Cu sample stands out as the most effective in reducing the nucleation of RF vortices associated with surface defects.